nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list cases
+1. User requests to list cases.
-2. DengueHotspotTracker shows a list of cases
+2. DengueHotspotTracker shows a list of cases.
-3. User requests to find cases by age range in the list
+3. User requests to find cases by age range in the list.
-4. DengueHotspotTracker finds cases
+4. DengueHotspotTracker finds cases.

     Use case ends.